How we have due regard for equality

 We are committed to working for the equality of all ethnic groups.
 Analysis of end of key stage data indicates that children from all ethnic backgrounds perform at least as well, and frequently better than, national comparatives.
 Where children are under performing the school provides every effort to rectify the situation.

-We are committed to working for the equality of women and men.
+We are committed to working for the equality of all genders.

 Consultation and engagement

 We aim to engage and consult with pupils, staff, parents and carers, so we can develop our awareness and information, learn about the impact of our policies, set equality objectives and improve what we do.
-Our main activities for consulting and engaging are: Teachers and seniors leaders in the school are easily accessible to all pupils and parents.
+Our main activities for consulting and engaging are: Teachers and senior leaders in the school are easily accessible to all pupils and parents.
 High quality information is communicated through newsletters, email and the school website.
-Important information is shared with parents via parent mail and text message.
-Regular and meaningful consultation takes place with the school council known and 'parliament'.
-Annual surveys of parents and staff are undertaken.
+Important information is shared with parents via parentmail and text message.
+Regular and meaningful consultation takes place with the school council known as 'parliament'.
+Annual surveys of parents, pupils and staff are undertaken.